ezpaarse-project/ezpaarse/doc/development/tools.md

 ```

 This is useful for manipulating log files.
 A common use is extracting URLs from a log file in order to analyze a platform for a publisher.
-For example, here's how to get the URL for the sciencedirect platform by sorting alphabetically and deduplicating them:
+For example, here's how to get the URL for the ScienceDirect platform by sorting alphabetically and deduplicating them:
 ```bash
 zcat monezproxy.log.gz | ./bin/logextractor --field=url | grep "sciencedirect" | sort | uniq
 ```

 ## csvextractor

-Extract content from a CSV file.
+Extracts content from a CSV file.
 The CSV file must be sent to the system input (stdin) of the command.

 Example:
 ```bash